John H. Lienhard: Career

+Lienhard created the radio program The Engines of Our Ingenuity in January 1988.
+He hoped to raise public engagement in science through stories showing that “engineering, science, and math are the work of human beings.”
+The series consists of short essays that explore the human side of technological history, focusing on how culture and creativity shape invention and how technology, in turn, influences society.
+Engines is produced by Houston Public Media and distributed nationally by National Public Radio.

+Lienhard himself has written and voiced thousands of episodes since the program first aired.
+The success of the program led to several books authored by Lienhard that expanded on the show's themes of human inventiveness and cultural history.

 Awards and recognition

 Lienhard was elected as Fellow of the American Society of Mechanical Engineers (ASME) in 1977 and as Fellow of the American Association for the Advancement of Science in 1989.
 He was recognized with the Charles Russ Richards Medal of Pi Tau Sigma and ASME in 1979, the ASME Heat Transfer Memorial Award in 1980, the ASME Ralph Coates Roe Medal in 1989 (for contributions to a public understanding of technology), the ASME Robert Henry Thurston Lecture Award in 1992, the ASEE Ralph Coates Roe Award in 1994, the ASME Engineer-Historian Award in 1998, and the ASME Edwin F. Church Medal in 2000.

 ASME made Lienhard an Honorary Member in 1995.

 Lienhard received a Doctorate in Humane Letters, honoris causa, from the University of Houston in 2002.
 Sacred Heart University awarded him an honorary doctorate in the same year.

 Lienhard was elected to the US National Academy of Engineering in 2003 "for creating the awareness of engineering in the development of cultures and civilizations, and for the development of basic burnout theories in boiling and condensation".